CapyRobot/blog/source/_posts/pnet_example.md

 The two tasks the system must execute are:

 1. **Order execution**.
 An order is a list of items from the warehouse that must be packaged together.
    1. An AMR must pick up the bins in the warehouse for all the items in the order and take them to a bin-picking station.
-Each bin contains hundreds of items, not only the items requested.
+Each bin contains hundreds of the same item, not only the items requested.
    2. While the AMR awaits, the station will pick up the requested items from the input bins delivered by the AMR and place them in an output bin.
    3. After the bin-picking station is done, the AMR will pick up the input bins it initially delivered and return them to the warehouse.
    4. Another available AMR will pick up the order output bin and deliver it to a packing station.